 Five Trips for a Spectacular Stargazing Experience

-Astronomy is one of the world’s most fascinating sciences and Saturday October 13, 2018, marks this year’s International World Astronomy Day.
-To celebrate, we’ve pulled together the top five places in the world that we think are the very best for combining sailing and stargazing.
+Astronomy is one of the world’s most fascinating sciences and to mark International World Astronomy Day.
+To celebrate, we’ve pulled together the top places in the world that we think are the very best for combining sailing and stargazing.

 The stars play an important role in sailing.
 Before the invention of modern technology, tools and processes, the stars were imperative to determine latitude positioning and enable seafaring voyages to be made successfully.
 So it makes sense to combine your sailing vacation with an unforgettable astronomy experience!